mautic/developer-documentation-new/docs/components/tracking_script.rst

 ``onResponseStart(response)``
 =============================

-Called at the beginning default Form submission response processing.
+Called at the beginning of the default Form submission response processing.
 Receives ``response`` containing the Form submission response.
-Return value isn't required and not processed.
+Return value isn't required and isn't processed.

 .. warning:: onResponseStart may not get executed if the default response processing gets handled during the ``onResponse`` callback